BBC, must include a science or social science subject at grade B.

-With A-levels, BTEC or K101 – at least five GCSEs at grade C or higher, including maths, English and science.
+- with A-levels, BTEC or K101 – at least three GCSEs including maths and English.

-A wide range of other qualifications will be considered on an individual basis, eg. Open University K101.
+A wide range of other qualifications will be considered on an individual basis, for example, Open University K101 and K102.

 For all nursing courses leading to registration with the Nursing and Midwifery Council (NMC) as a nurse, you must demonstrate the following: